About GW2PC Price Check Information

 Items priced above 90%

 Some high-demand items may be priced above 90% Sell.
-For example, unidentified gear often sells for 95% of TP Sell, and items that can easily be converted to gold (such as Fractal Encryptions and Divine Lucky Envelopes) often sell at a fixed price that is slightly lower than the average value of their contents.
+For example, unidentified gear can sell for up to 95% of TP Sell (less frequently with the demise of the Upgrade Extractor), and items that can easily be converted to gold (such as Fractal Encryptions and Divine Lucky Envelopes) often sell at a fixed price that is slightly lower than the average value of their contents.

 Other bases for pricing

-Mystic Coins are an item with very high demand due to their use in crafting, but also a steady supply from daily login rewards and Ley-Line Anomaly, and so they generally sell for roughly TP Buy price.
+Mystic Coins are an item with very high demand due to their use in crafting, but also a steady supply from Ley-Line Anomaly and Wizard's Vault, and can be valued based on sell price, buy price, or a fixed price.
 For more discussion on this, see the Mystic Coins page.

 Unexpected prices

 The prices on this service are generally calculated using the Guild Wars 2 Trading Post.
 If you're getting a weird or surprising price, it may be because of short-term market changes, usually either a sudden but temporary influx of supply or high demand.
-For example, Vicious Claws drop frequently from Dragon Response Missions, which tends to push the price down every time a new DRM or related event is released.
+For example, Vicious Claws drop frequently from Dragon Response Missions, which tends to push the price down every time a new DRM or related event is released, and various types of Bones drop frequently from halloween festival farms.
 In extreme cases, this can cause our price of a T6 set to drop significantly.
-Whether you choose to trade at this new price is between you and your counterparty: On the one hand, the sudden increase in supply has legitimately caused the price of T6 claws to drop.
+Whether you choose to trade at this new price is between you and your counterparty: On the one hand, the sudden increase in supply has legitimately caused the price to drop.
 On the other hand, it is reasonable to assume that the price will quickly rebound once the event is over for a few days.

 One of the best ways to validate a price is to search through trade reviews on the Overflow Trading Company discord.
 This will give you a good idea of how that item has sold recently.
+Reviewing the price graph on GW2BLTC or GW2TP can help you understand where the typical price has been, and how long any deviation has been going on for.
 Beware of price changes immediately after an update, as prices can shift due to new supply or demand.
 It's always helpful to read the patch notes!

 Depth and resistance